developess/build_a_phoenix_api/README.md

 ```
 cd apps

-mix phx.new fawkes --no-ecto --no-webpack
+mix phx.new fawkes --no-ecto --no-dashboard --no-live --no-mailer --no-assets --install
 ```

 `mix phx.new` creates a new Phoenix app in the umbrella.

-The flags `--no-ecto` and `--no-webpack` reduce some of the boilerplate that comes with Phoenix, providing just the skeleton app for this example.
-Ecto is a database wrapper and webpack is for compiling front end code - we don't need this for now.
+The flags `--no-ecto --no-dashboard` etc. reduces some of the boilerplate that comes with Phoenix, providing just the skeleton app for this example.
+Ecto is a database wrapper - we don't need this for now.

-Select `Y` to fetch and install dependencies when prompted.

 If dependencies don't install properly, you may not have a recent version of hex or Phoenix downloaded.
 Try running `mix local.hex` and installing deps again with `mix deps.get`.
 Still having issues?
 Check the [phoenix installation guide](https://hexdocs.pm/Phoenix/installation.html).

-Now let's start this new Phoenix app using `mix phx.server`:
+Now let's start this new Phoenix app in interactive mode using `iex -S mix phx.server`:

 ```
 cd fawkes

-mix phx.server
+iex -S mix phx.server
 ```

 With your server up and running, check out the app at `localhost:4000`